Site icon QSSV.net

 Italy’s Win For Vaping Industry

-In Italy, the Italian Vaping Organization, and the has cause to celebrate Christmas early, as their movements of pressuring the Italian government has finally paid off.
-They have previously pressured the Italian government to rescind or significantly reduce the onerous tax burden on e-liquids.
+In Italy, the Italian Vaping Organization, and the International Network of has cause to celebrate Christmas early, as their movements of pressuring the Italian has finally paid off.
+They have previously pressured the Italian to rescind or significantly reduce the onerous tax burden on e-liquids.
 In Italy, e-liquids are taxed at an insane rate, making it as expensive as conventional cigarettes.
 The organization had then sent multiple documents which detailed the benefits of harm reduction and used many international pieces of evidence such as the one published by Public England.

 The Italian Vaping Organization (IVO) had worked a partnership with the INN to chip away at the Italian government.
-Their hard work had paid off whereby the first big step happened just last month, whereby Italy had announced that it will relax laws and taxes which are in the way of harm reduction.
+Their hard work had paid off whereby the first big step happened just last month, whereby had announced that it will relax laws and taxes which are in the way of harm reduction.

 Previously, the President of the IVO, Carmine Canino, had believed that their proposals will not be able to salvage the vaping industry which was declining badly.
-Many letters were sent to the government to address the issue of insane tax rates on e-liquids.
-In an effort to counter the efforts of the IVO, the Italian Ministry of had also lobbied hard to convince the government not to change the tax rates on e-liquid.
+Many letters were sent to the to address the issue of insane tax rates on e-liquids.
+In an effort to counter the efforts of the IVO, the Italian Ministry of had also lobbied hard to convince the not to change the tax rates on e-liquid.

-The and the INN had responded by submitting detailed documents to key members of the new Italian government, and also Italian media outlets.
+The IVO and the INN had responded by submitting detailed documents to key members of the new Italian government, and also Italian media outlets.
 In the documents, it had also provided information on the INN’s credentials as an accredited observer, and how they help to promote honest and unbiased information on safer use.

 The ban on domestic online sales will be removed with the provision that sellers obtain a customs warehouse provision for their goods.

 Although the final decision is not yet perfected, this is still a huge win for the global vaping industry as a whole, and a good point to start rebuilding the Italian vaping industry.
-Other countries whom have banned vaping products or levied ridiculous laws on them should start to follow suit, as this will be a crucial step forward in harm reduction.
+Other countries whom have banned or levied ridiculous laws on them should start to follow suit, as this will be a crucial step forward in harm reduction.

 We have rehabilitation centers for drug addicts and alcoholic addicts, so why is cessation deemed as the only pathway for smokers? harm reduction should be the overall goal of public bodies across the world.